illinois-cs415/illinois-cs415.github.io/_assignments/mp2.md

 The character controller you will be using is under `BP_LearningKit_PlayerCharacter`.

 ## Part 1: Update Your Character
-The first thing you need to do is update your character.
-You need to do this in two ways.
+The first thing you need to do is update your character as follows.

 ### **Add a Health System**
 This should be very similar to the system used in the first MP.
 It should have a bar displayed somewhere on the screen, and a game over screen should be displayed if it reaches 0.
 You should also make an item that can be placed in the world and picked up to restore health.
 This item should be destroyed on collection.
 There are several given assets that could work well for this but you can use whatever you want.